Firms To Watch: Fintech

 Principaux dossiers

 • Represented Sun Hung Kai & Co.
-Limited, a Hong Kong-listed alternative investment financial services institution, in its Series B investment in Sygnum Bank AG, the world’s first regulated digital asset bank.
+Limited in its Series B investment in Sygnum Bank, the world’s first regulated digital asset bank.

 Pinsent Masons LLP